Skip to main content

 Each execution tracks status at both the workflow level and individual node level, including started_at, finished_at, and error_message fields.

-Example: Inspection Workflow
+Example: Edge Detection Workflow

 Best Practices